-With ADHD, the different parts of the brain don’t ‘talk’ to each other in a typical way.
-Because of this, children might have trouble thinking, learning, expressing their feelings or controlling their behaviour as well as other children of the same age.
+In ADHD the different parts of the brain don’t ‘talk’ to each other in a typical way.
+Because of this, children with ADHD might have more trouble than their peers with thinking, learning, expressing feelings or controlling behaviour.

 Symptoms of ADHD

-The symptoms of attention deficit hyperactivity disorder (ADHD) fall into three groups.
+Attention deficit hyperactivity disorder (ADHD) symptoms fall into two groups.

 This means that a child: